sshajiya/f5-hybrid-security-architectures/workflow-guides/app-dmz-rseries-xc/README.md

 ![vmware-10](./assets/vmware-10.png)

-Now select the Outside network, disk provisioning as `Thin`.
-Oprtionally you can select `Power on automatically` and then click `Next`.
+Select the Outside network and set disk provisioning to `Thin`.
+Optionally, select `Power on automatically`, then click `Next`.

 ![vmware-11](./assets/vmware-11.png)

-Type in the node name, token you copied earlier, admin password and network settings.
+Enter the node name, the token you copied earlier, an admin password, and network settings.
 Click `Next` to proceed.

 ![vmware-12](./assets/vmware-12.png)